SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/Z-OrderCommands/SendToBack/README.md

 #SendToBack Sample

-This sample demonstrate how to execute the SendToBack command.
+This sample demonstrates how to execute the SendToBack command.
 The SendToBack command visually moves the selected elements behind all the other overlapped elements.

 Demo Link: